-Quickstart: Onboard your Azure subscription to Security Center Standard
+Quickstart: Setting up Azure Security Center

 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

 To enable Azure Defender on a subscription, you must be assigned the role of Subscription Owner, Subscription Contributor, or Security Admin.